 *Aurora visibility probability by latitude during Kp-7 conditions*

-The Artemis II Problem
+The Artemis II Problem: Six Days to Launch

 Artemis II will send four astronauts — Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen — on a 10-day loop around the Moon.
 Unlike astronauts on the International Space Station, who orbit within Earth's protective magnetosphere, the Artemis II crew will be fully exposed to whatever the Sun throws at them.